zorglube/iocage-plugin-movienight/README.md

 ## Disclamer

-This plugin deploy this [MovieNight repo](https://github.com/zorglube/MovieNight), witch an fork of the official [MovieNight repo](https://github.com/zorchenhimer/MovieNight).
+This plugin deploy the source code coming from [here](https://github.com/zorchenhimer/MovieNight).
 This plugin had received the permission of [Zorchenhimer](https://github.com/zorchenhimer).